Emily4938/Podcast/pages/about.md

 ## References

-Smith, Alisa Dawn.
-“Rethinking First-Wave Feminism through the Ideas of Emily Murphy.”
-National Library of Canada = Bibliothèque nationale du Canada, 1997.

-Novoselac, Christina.
-"Murphy, MacMurchy, and McClung: The Intersection of Eugenics and First-Wave Feminism."
-Order No. 30168783, Queen's University (Canada), 2022.

-Smith, Barbara.
-The Famous Five : Canada’s Crusaders for Women’s Rights.
-Victoria: Heritage, 2019.

 Arseneau, Jesika.
 "Canadian Eugenics: Social Control of Private Space in Alberta and Ontario."
 The Mirror-Undergraduate History Journal 33, no. 1 2013.

 Gibbons, Sheila. “‘Our Power to Remodel Civilization’: The Development of Eugenic Feminism in Alberta, 1909-1921.”
 Canadian Bulletin of Medical History 31, no. 1 2014.

 Kammen, Michael G. In the Past Lane : Historical Perspectives on American Culture.
 New York: Oxford University Press, 1997.

+Moss, Erin L, Henderikus J Stam, Diane Kattevilder, and Martin Drapeau.
+“From Suffrage to Sterilization: Eugenics and the Women’s Movement in 20th Century Alberta.”
+Canadian Psychology = Psychologie Canadienne 54, no. 2 (2013): 105–14.

+Novoselac, Christina.
+"Murphy, MacMurchy, and McClung: The Intersection of Eugenics and First-Wave Feminism."
+Order No. 30168783, Queen's University (Canada), 2022.

+Smith, Alisa Dawn.
+“Rethinking First-Wave Feminism through the Ideas of Emily Murphy.”
+National Library of Canada = Bibliothèque nationale du Canada, 1997.

+Smith, Barbara.
+The Famous Five : Canada’s Crusaders for Women’s Rights.
+Victoria: Heritage, 2019.